 Around this time, brands tend to ask, “Does our business website need to comply with WCAG 2.1?
 Are there any penalties for ignoring it?
 How do I know how well our business site does according to the WCAG, anyway?”

 These questions deserve a thorough answering.
 WCAG requirements for websites can vary a little based on several important factors:

-Federal regulations: The Rehabilitation Act of 1973 mandates that any federal website, or any website from an organization receiving federal funding, must be accessible for all users (which generally means following WCAG 2.1 AA compliance).
+Federal regulations: An amendment of the Rehabilitation Act of 1973 (Section 508) mandates that any federal website, or any website from an organization receiving federal funding, must be accessible for all users (which generally means following WCAG 2.1 AA compliance).
 This obviously affects many government and nonprofit sites.
 State laws often mimic these federal laws with accessibility requirements of their own.